Skip to main content

 1. Crowcombe and Bicknoller Circular Walk

-This is an 8-mile circular walk that takes in the villages of Crowcombe and Bicknoller.
-The trail offers beautiful views of the surrounding countryside, and there are plenty of opportunities to stop off at local pubs and cafes along the way.
+An 8-mile circular walk that takes in the villages of Crowcombe and Bicknoller.
+The trail offers beautiful views of the surrounding countryside, and there are plenty of opportunities to stop off at local pubs and cafes.

 1. East Quantoxhead and Kilve Circular Walk

 This is a 7-mile circular walk that starts in the village of East Quantoxhead and takes in the coastal village of Kilve.
-The trail offers stunning views of the sea and coastline, as well as the surrounding hills and countryside.
+The trail offers stunning views of the sea, coastline, and the surrounding hills and countryside.

 1. Lydeard Hill Circular Walk